AHIRAJ-K/Portfolio/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/AHIRAJ-K/portfolio/blob/main/LICENCE) .
 See the LICENSE file for details.

 ---